chen0040/keras-english-resume-parser-and-analyzer/README.md

-# keras-chinese-resume-parser-and-analyzer
+# keras-english-resume-parser-and-analyzer

-Deep learning project that parses and analyze chinese resumes.
+Deep learning project that parses and analyze english resumes.

-The objective of this project is to use Keras and Deep Learning such as CNN and recurrent neural network to automate the task of parsing a chinese resume.
+The objective of this project is to use Keras and Deep Learning such as CNN and recurrent neural network to automate the task of parsing a english resume.

 # Overview

 ### Parser Features

-* Chinese NLP using SnowNLP
+* English NLP using NLTK
-* Extract chinese texts using pdfminer.six and python-docx from PDF nad DOCX
+* Extract english texts using pdfminer.six and python-docx from PDF nad DOCX
 * Rule-based resume parser has been implemented.

 ### Deep Learning Features